Low Back and Sacroiliac Pain

 Back pain may be referred to the hip, groin, buttocks, the leg and foot as sciatica.
 The basic causes of low back pain are muscular weakness and postural strain due to being overweight, sitting too much, lack of exercise, unequal leg-length, trauma or over-exercise.
 Sometimes it is the cushion between the bones (intervertebral disc) which bulges (herniates) and compresses spinal nerves.

-Our London back pain specialist chiropractors, acupuncturists, massage and physical therapists at Sayer Clinics diagnose using ultramodern low-dose digital computed x-rays, where indicated, and perform a thorough spinal and postural examination using orthopaedic and chiropractic tests of your joints, ligaments, tendons and muscles and diagnostic neurological tests of your reflexes, muscular strength and sensory changes.
+Our London back pain specialist chiropractors, acupuncturists, massage and physical therapists at Sayer Clinics diagnose (using ultra-modern, low-dose digital x-rays, where indicated and necessary) and perform a thorough spinal and postural examination using orthopaedic and chiropractic tests of your joints, ligaments, tendons and muscles and diagnostic neurological tests of your reflexes, muscular strength and sensory changes.

-In most cases, if detected early, we help stop or reverse these arthritic changes so that excellent healthy joint function is regained.
+In many cases, if detected early, we may help slow these arthritic changes so that healthy joint function is regained.

 Treatment for lower back pain involves gentle, specific spinal mobilisation, manipulation, deep massage, postural re-education and exercises, soft-tissue therapy, acupuncture, laser, ultrasound.